shorebirdtech/docs/docs/troubleshooting.md

 Where "/path/to/flutter" is the path to your Flutter installation.
 You can get this by running `which flutter` in your terminal (or `where.exe flutter` on Windows) and removing the `/bin/flutter` from the end of that path.

+## Have a problem that's not addressed here?

+We're happy to help on [Discord](https://discord.gg/9hKJcWGcaB)!